Departamento-de-Engenharia-Informatica/desofs2025_mon_ffs_2/deliverables/phase1/report.md

 #### Producer

 Responsible for the production and management of products available within the AMAP system, the producer is the main supplier in the community.
 Producers update the platform with information about product availability, production cycles, and inventory, which allows consumers to know exactly what is available each quarter.
 In addition, they ensure that production aligns with the orders placed beforehand, minimizing waste and maximizing sustainability.
 This user class has permissions to manage and adjust production data, keeping operations synchronized with consumer orders.

 #### Co-Producer

-Also known as co-producers, consumers play an active role in AMAP’s sustainable model by ordering products directly from producers.
+Also known as co-producers, consumers play an active role in AMAP's sustainable model by ordering products directly from producers.
 These users engage in a long-term commitment, supporting local consumption and securing regular orders, typically on a quarterly basis.
 They have access to detailed information about the products, origin, and production practices, and can track order status up to delivery.
 Although they do not have permissions to modify production data, this user class can access product inquiry and ordering functions, along with resources that support sustainable consumption.

 #### AMAP Administrators

 These users oversee the operational management of the system within AMAP.
 Acting as intermediaries between producers and consumers, they ensure data accuracy on the platform, address user issues or questions, and uphold AMAP’s values of sustainability and transparency.
 AMAP administrators have the authority to edit and review system content, facilitate updates or changes in practices, and ensure that digital operations align with organizational objectives.
 They also handle user support issues and facilitate communication among the different stakeholders.

 #### Non-Authenticated User

 Representing new visitors or those interested in AMAP, these users can browse the system without needing to register.
 Access is limited to general information about AMAP, its mission, values, and available products.
 However, they cannot place orders or access data exclusive to authenticated users.
-This class enables visitors to learn more about AMAP’s purpose, encouraging engagement and fostering a path to becoming co-producers.
+This class enables visitors to learn more about AMAP's purpose, encouraging engagement and fostering a path to becoming co-producers.

 ---